Identical Particles in Quantum Mechanics: Against the Received View

-The difference between the two distributions is illustrated by \cite{ehrenfestkam} with the help of an example in which three energy elements have to be distributed over two oscillators: following Einstein's 1905 line of reasoning this can be done in $2^3=8$ ways (each of the three individual light quanta has an independent choice between two oscillators), whereas formula (\ref{boseinst}) tells us that there are only four ways of doing this.
-The difference is due to the fact that according to Eq.\ (\ref{boseinst}) only situations in which the total oscillator energies are different count as distinct, whereas according to Einstein's original line of reasoning it would also make a difference \emph{which} energy element is in \emph{which} oscillator. \cite{ehrenfestkam} therefore conclude: ``Planck's \emph{formal device} (distribution of P energy-elements $P \bm{\epsilon}$ over $N$ resonators) \emph{cannot be interpreted in the sense of Einstein's light-quanta}.''
+The difference with the usual particle statistics is illustrated by Ehrenfest and Kamerling-Onnes with the help of an example in which three energy elements have to be distributed over two resonators: according to Einstein's 1905 line of reasoning this can be done in $2^3=8$ ways (each of the three light quanta has an independent choice between two resonators), whereas formula (\ref{boseinst}) tells us that there are only four ways of doing this.
+The difference is due to the fact that according to Eq.\ (\ref{boseinst}) only situations in which the total resonator energies are different count as distinct, whereas according to Einstein's original argument it would also make a difference \emph{which} energy element is in \emph{which} resonator. \cite{ehrenfestkam} therefore conclude: ``Planck's \emph{formal device} (distribution of P energy-elements $P \bm{\epsilon}$ over $N$ resonators) \emph{cannot be interpreted in the sense of Einstein's light-quanta}.''
 In other words, the energy elements should not be thought of as particles.